astambi/React-Online-Store/README.md

 - Ordering a book from Store / Top-rated selection / Book Details Page
 - Liking / Unliking a Book
 - Writing a Review
+- Downloading a book when the order is delivered
 - User's Profile with stats
+- Collection of user's e-books for download
 - Collection of user's favourite books
 - Collection of user's written book reviews
-- Updating Profile data (username, email, password)
+- Updating Profile data (email, password)
 - Deleting the current user Profile
 - Logout